pixie-io/pixie/README.md

 1. **Signup**: Visit our [product page](https://work.withpixie.ai/) and signup with your google account.

-2. **Install CLI:** Copy and run this command to install `px` in your environment
+2. **Install CLI:** Copy and run the command below to install Pixie's CLI.

     `bash -c "$(curl -fsSL https://withpixie.ai/install.sh)"`

-3. **Build your sandbox**  (if needed):

-    Set up a quick local sandbox if you don't already have a K8s setup or meaningful workloads to monitor.
+3. **Setup a sandbox**  You can easily build a local set-up to use Pixie if you don't already have a K8s setup or meaningful workloads to mintor set-up.

     - Set-up a local K8s environment:
         - [Install Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) and run `kind create cluster`